1

 What does a risk engineer do?

-A risk engineer assesses and analyzes potential hazards that could impact an organization, focusing on identifying risks related to safety, health, and property.
-They develop strategies to mitigate these risks, often using data analysis, engineering principles, and industry standards, and may work with insurance companies or safety teams to implement risk management solutions.
+A risk engineer assesses and analyzes potential hazards that could impact an organization, focusing on identifying risks related to safety, environment, or operations.
+They develop strategies to mitigate or manage these risks, often using tools like risk assessment models and safety protocols.
+Risk engineers typically work in industries such as insurance, manufacturing, or construction and may hold certifications like Certified Risk Manager (CRM).

 How much do risk engineers make in the US?